mchlginga/cpp-learning-journey/readme.md

 ## Table of Contents

-a - Basic Program Structure and Statements.
+a - Structure and Statements.
+b - Objects and Variables.

+## Credits

+this project is inspired by and references materials from [LearnCpp](https://www.learncpp.com/).

+big thanks to them for providing excellent C++ learning resources!